 What is genetic analysis?

 Genetic analysis essentially has two main purposes.
-Its first purpose is to determine if an individual should proceed with genetic testing that will more conclusively determine the presence of a rare disease.
+Its first purpose is to determine if an individual should proceed with targeted genetic testing that will more conclusively determine the presence of a rare disease.
 The second purpose is to help researchers and geneticists understand more about gene mutations and the causes of rare diseases.
 This is especially important in terms of improving the rate of an accurate diagnosis for rare disease patients.

 The current challenges